alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

 <h2 id="what_it_looks_like">What does my web archive look like?</h2>

-I decided to treat my archived bookmarks like the bookmarks site itself: as static files, saved in folders on my local filesystem.
+I treat my archived bookmarks like the bookmarks site itself: as static files, saved in folders on my local filesystem.

 <h3 id="static_folders">A static folder for every page</h3>